A Trusted Friend in a Complicated World

 The Magic Fish by Trung Le Nguyen

 For fans of fairy tales, this 2020 graphic novel is hard to beat.
 Tien wants to tell his family he’s gay, but their language difference creates a barrier he can only cross through the Vietnamese fairy tales he gets from the library.
-How do you speak the truth when you literally don’t have the words to say it?
-This graphic novel touches on how we express ourselves and our truths, and how generational difference between loved ones can create obstacles to connection.
+How do you speak the truth when you don’t have the words to say it?
+This graphic novel touches on self-expression and how generational differences between loved ones can create obstacles to connection.

 Shop Now